autodesk-platform-services/aps-postman-flows-tutorial/docs/part1-setup/index.md

 - Click the **Save** icon in the top-right to save the request
 - Click the **Send** button next to the URL, and you should see a `200 OK` response with a JSON payload

-> Note: if you get a `409 Conflict` error, the bucket name already exists; in that case update the `bucketKey` in the request payload to another unique name, and try again
+> Note: If you get a `409 Conflict` error, the bucket name is already by another APS application; in that case update the `bucketKey` in the request payload to another unique name, and try again.

 ![Create bucket: example response](images/test-create-bucket-response.png)